-Schedule of Findings and Questioned Costs For The Year Ended September 30, 2013
+Schedule of Findings and Questioned Costs For The Year Ended September 30, 2014

-SECTION I - SUMMARY OF AUDITOR'S RESULTS
+SECTION I - SUMMARY OF AUDITORS' RESULTS

+Financial Statements

+Type of auditors' report issued: Unmodified

+Internal control over financial reporting:

+• Material weakness(es) identified? yesxno

+Significant deficiency(ies) identified that are not considered to be material weaknesses? yes x none reported

+Noncompliance material to financial statements noted? yesx no

+Federal Awards

-Financial Statements Type of auditor's report issued: Unmodified Internal control over financial reporting: • Significant deficiency(ies)identified? yes x no Significant deficiency(ies) evaluated as Material Weaknesses? yes x none reported Noncompliance material to Financial Statements noted? yes x no Federal Awards Internal control over major programs • Significant deficiency(ies)identified? yes x no Significant deficiency(ies) evaluated as Material Weaknesses? yes x none reported Type of auditor's report issued on compliance for major federal programs: Unmodified Any audit findings disclosed that are required to be reported in accordance with Section .510(a) of Circular A-133? yes x no
+Internal control over major programs

+• Material weakness(es) identified? yes x no

+• Significant deficiency(ies) identified that are not considered to be material weaknesses? yes x none reported

+Type of auditors' report issued on compliance for major federal programs: Unmodified

+Any audit findings disclosed that are required to be reported in accordance with Section .510(a) of Circular A-133?

+yes x no

-Schedule of Findings and Questioned Costs For The Year Ended September 30, 2013
+Schedule of Findings and Questioned Costs For The Year Ended September 30, 2014

-SECTION I - SUMMARY OF AUDITOR'S RESULTS, Continued
+SECTION I - SUMMARY OF AUDITORS' RESULTS, Continued